katonic-dev/Katonic-ML-Marketplace/Bank Customer Churn Prediction App/README.md

-# Bank Customer Churn Prediction
+# Bank Customer Churn Prediction App
 The solution analyses customer characteristics to assess which customers are more likely to leave the bank.